 What is Relational Database Software?

-ACID (Atomicity, Consistency, Isolation, Durability) compliance ensuring database transactions are processed reliably
+- ACID (Atomicity, Consistency, Isolation, Durability) compliance ensures database transactions are processed reliably

 - Referential integrity ensures that relationships between tables remain consistent